EQI Home | Emotional Intelligence

 Social Problems and Unmet Emotional Needs

-Social problems come from unmet needs
+Social problems generally come either directly or indirectly from unmet needs.

 John Powell, author of Why Am I Afraid to Tell You Who I Am?, believes that unmet emotional needs are one of the two major causes of anxiety.
 He says the other is supercharged repressed emotions.